ModelingValueGroup/dclareForMPS/README.md

 and the (Class) TargetLanguage:
 ![picture alt](docs/TargetLanguage.jpg "TargetLanguage")

-Rules are defined to transform instances of the Entity Language to instances of the Target Language:
+Rules are defined that transform instances of the Entity Language to instances of the Target Language:
 ![picture alt](docs/Rules.jpg "Rules")

 Two example entities (instances of the SourceLanguage) are also provided: